Scouting for that missing piece in your space? Add a rug to make a difference.

 If you’re still stumped that you have too many choices on how to buy an area rug, this area rug buying guide is definitely for you.

 The floor space you want covered will determine what size of area rug to buy.
-Typically you may want to allot the central focus on the element you want to emphasize.
+Typically you may want to allot the central focus on the element you want to emphasise.

 In the traditional sense, rugs are used only for the seating area covering feet space, but this part could be another element: the coffee table, your desk, a decorative item, your bed, anything.